nikcleju/ESDM_Course/Projects/P5_ElevatorControl.md

 7. Fault control:
    - if the motor is active and the height does not change with at least 1 meter in the first 4 seconds of movement, there is a motor error.
 Cancel the operation and set the Status output to MOTOR_ERROR.

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)